Jack C. Chow

 Reference - 188 Pages - 20 B/W Illustrations

 ISBN 9781482239928 - CAT# K23298

 For Instructors Request Inspection Copy

-Modern organizations, whether public or private, are animated by a universal imperative: to achieve prominent goals which fulfill their mandates and uphold deeply held values and ideals.
+Modern organizations, whether public or private, are animated by a universal imperative: to achieve prominent goals that fulfill their mandates and uphold deeply held values and ideals.
 To realize this imperative, leaders entrusted to pursue organizational missions need to exercise a core set of strategic skills, discern opportunities, identify worthy goals, and implement pursuing actions.
 Strategic Policy Design introduces an integrated architecture for strategic thinking that enhances leadership skills in gauging conditions and crystallizing plans.
-This framework promotes a structured approach to strategic tasks by offering templates for decision making, from articulating a strategic mission, understanding the environment in which an organization operates, rallying people and resources toward attaining strategic goals, to a portable, versatile framework for the development and writing of strategy-oriented communications.
+This framework promotes a structured approach to strategic tasks by offering templates for decision making, from articulating a strategic mission, understanding the environment in which an organization operates, and rallying people and resources toward attaining strategic goals to a portable, versatile framework for the development and writing of strategy-oriented communications.